the practical kitchen

 • Everything Bagels.
 I use this salt-free everything bagel seasoning in my easy everything bagel dough AND on top of the bagels.
 It helps give the dough a great garlic and onion flavor to really emphasize the everything bagel flavors I love.

 • Soft Pretzels.
-Finish your favorite frozen or homemade soft pretzels or soft pretzel bites with a sprinkle of everything bagel seasoning.
-You can even add it directly to your pretzel dough!
+Use them to make these appetizer-ready everything bagel soft pretzel bites; you can even add it directly to your pretzel dough!

 • Bialys.
-Replace the plain poppy seeds in homemade bialys with everything bagel seasoning!
+Replace the plain poppy seeds in easy homemade bialys with everything bagel seasoning!

 • Eggs.
-Sprinkle a pinch over your fried eggs with a bit of salt and pepper to add crunch and flavor!
-Also great on poached eggs, scrambled eggs, deviled eggs, or hard boiled eggs.
+Sprinkle a pinch over these perfectly fried eggs with a bit of salt and pepper to add crunch and flavor!

 • Goat Cheese.
 Roll a log of goat cheese in everything bagel seasoning for parties, cheeseboards, or appetizers!